Make it an Apprenticeship

 We’ve brought together a powerful partnership, with Workwhile and Amazing Apprenticeships, to increase the supply of entry-level apprenticeships.

-Our Make it an Apprenticeship campaign calls on employers across the country to offer Level 2 and 3 apprenticeships and create opportunities where they are most needed to empower for young people – and businesses – to thrive.
+Our Make it an Apprenticeship campaign calls on employers across the country to offer Level 2 and 3 apprenticeships and create opportunities where they are most needed to empower young people – and businesses – to thrive.

 As youth employment and apprenticeships continue to rise up the national policy agenda, there’s a key opportunity for employers to act now, and reap the benefits as trailblazers in a changing youth employment system.